Our List of the Best Kitchen Rugs Includes a Vintage-Looking Runner That’s on Sale for $23

-We Also Like
+More Kitchen Rugs We Like

 How We Chose These Products

-We’ve seen plenty of kitchens that feature lovely, old-world runners (the Armenian finds in this California kitchen, designed by Abbie Naber, and the vintage pieces that dot Shea McGee’s projects quickly come to mind).
+We’ve seen plenty of kitchens that feature lovely old-world runners (the Armenian finds in this California kitchen, designed by Abbie Naber, and the vintage pieces that dot Shea McGee’s projects quickly come to mind).
 But placing an expensive, not to mention delicate, handmade-fiber rug—many vintage pieces, for example, are a blend of wool and silk—can be a pretty big risk, especially if you find yourself cooking and baking on a regular basis or have kids and pets.
 Here, we rounded up floor coverings beyond the typical rug that are a mix of good design, comfort, durability, and worry-free maintenance.

 Our Shopping Checklist

-Most kitchen (though not all) rugs can be defined as runners—they’re longer than they are wide, making them ideal for those narrow distances between the sink or stove and island.
+Most kitchen rugs (though not all) can be defined as runners—they’re longer than they are wide, making them ideal for those narrow distances between the sink or stove and island.
 They’re also great for smaller rental kitchens.
 Typically 2 feet wide, runners can range from as short as 4 feet to as long as 14 feet.
 Stylistically, choose one that allows a couple of inches of your floor to peep through on either side for a better visual fit.